 Walnut Ridge High School

-- Walnut Ridge High School's student population of 414 students has grown by 6% over five school years.
+- Walnut Ridge High School's student population of 417 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-12|

 - Walnut Ridge High School is ranked within the bottom 50% of all 1,008 schools in Arkansas (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 10:1 has decreased from 12:1 over five school years.